a brief history of cgm

-Kevin and Nicole King joined CGM in January 2007.
-Near the end of that year, both the Kellys and the Kings had moved into houses on Westcott Street to live in the community they would serve.
+Kevin King joined CGM in January 2007.
+Near the end of that year, both the Kelly and the King families had moved into houses on Westcott Street to live in the community they would serve.

 2007 saw Bryan helping coach the baseball team at Carver High School, as well as CGM hosting the More Than Conquerors Westside Baseball Camp.
 The year finished out with the first CGM Christmas Store for the community.

 In the spring of 2009, the building at 1516 Mobile Road was purchased and renovations began.
 Full-time staff were hired to operate the youth programs.
-The separate boys and girls camps were combined to form the Summer Camp, which saw 80 children from the community attend.
-Our first college-aged interns were hired to help run the 8-week Summer Camp.
-(This internship would later become the Summer Resident Mission.)
+The separate boys and girls camps were combined to form the summer camp program, which saw 80 children from the community attend.
+Our first college-aged interns were hired to help run the 8-week summer camp.
+(This internship would later become the summer resident mission.)

 A counseling partnership was set up in 2015, allowing for community members, staff, and others to meet with a certified counselor at CGM.
 CGM also helped start Valiant Cross Academy - an all-boys Christian school - providing classroom space and van rides for the beginning of their inaugural year before they finally moved to their location in downtown Montgomery.